Nathan Tavares QC

 Instructed for the defendant hospital in a difficult claim arising out of an attempted suicide by a psychiatric patient.
 Interesting issues involving the duty owed to prevent an individual with a personality disorder from making self harm attempts when there is nothing that can be done to keep them completely safe, and when they need to be encouraged to take responsibility for their own actions.

 Nathan has many years of experience in product liability claims involving personal injury.
-His expertise includes medical device litigation through to defective consumer products such as vehicles and machine tools.
+His expertise includes medical device litigation through to defective consumer products such as vehicles and machine tools (see more particularly below).
 His instructions have been broadly balanced between claimants and defendants and many claims have involved a foreign element.

 Nathan was retained for a number of years by a foreign consumer machine tool manufacturer (GMC Tools) in relation to all of the English product liability claims brought against it, of which there were numerous claims often with B&Q or Homebase co-defending.